MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 This document first describes the SVCB RR as a general-purpose resource record that can be applied directly and efficiently to a wide range of services ({{svcb}}).
-The HTTPS RR is then defined as a special case of SVCB that improves efficiency and convenience for use with HTTPS ({{https}}) by avoiding the need for an Attrleaf label {{?Attrleaf=RFC8552}}
+The HTTPS RR is then defined as a special case of SVCB that improves efficiency and convenience for use with HTTP ({{https}}) by avoiding the need for an Attrleaf label {{?Attrleaf=RFC8552}}
 ({{httpsnames}}).
 Other protocols with similar needs may follow the pattern of HTTPS and assign their own